dpatanin/X.P.-Loyd/README.md

 ## NinjaTrader

 Our brokerage platform of choice is [NinjaTrader](https://ninjatrader.com/).
 The simulation/playback of data is free as is the local downloadable platform.
-To download the platform itself register and download the platform.
+To download the platform itself register and download it.
 After that set up your workspace to your liking.
-There are a few key functions to note, especially when scripting for it.
+There are a few key functions to note, especially when scripting.

 ### Simulation / Playback

-To work locally we use the `playback` option.
-You find it under the tab `connections`.
+To work locally we use the `playback` or `simulation` option.
+You find those under the tab `connections`.
-To use it you need to download the respective historical / market replay data.
-Once connected, you require a chart for the playback.
+To use the playback you need to download the respective historical / market replay data.
+Once connected, you require a chart.
 You can create charts under the tab `new`.
 After the chart is done, it will have icons at the very top for further function, such as adding indicators and strategies.
 This is important as those are the functions for our custom scripts.
-Note: After adding a e.g. strategy, you also have to enable it in the right sight of the strategies window.
+Note: After adding a e.g. strategy, you might have to enable it in the right sight of the strategies window.

 ### Scripting